pawelgrzybek/pawelgrzybek.com/content/posts/2015-05-09-do-you-really-need-another-grid-system.md

 }
 ```

 BOOM!
 Just two variables and two SASS mixins gives us a powerful tool to build grid based layouts.
 Instead of explaining how to use it, have a look at straight forward examples below.
-Have a look at the styles of each example to find helpfull descriptions.
+Have a look at the styles of each example to find helpful descriptions.

 ### Easy blog layout